 Where possible, weblinks to documents/resources available online should be provided, rather than sending the full documents as appendices to the report.

-Attention should be paid to the consistency of terminology across the report, particularly with regard to translated names of governance bodies and institutional units/offices.
 If appropriate, a list of abbreviations used may also be provided at the start or end of the report.